EnterpriseDB/tpa/docs/INSTALL.md

 We recommend that you run `tpaexec setup` again whenever a new version of `tpaexec` is installed.
 Some new releases may not strictly require this, but others will not work without it.

+## Distribution support

+2ndQuadrant publishes TPAexec packages for Debian 10 (buster), Ubuntu 20.04 (focal), Ubuntu 18.04 (bionic), and RHEL/CentOS 7.x and 8.x.
+These
+distributions provide a usable Python 3.6+ environment out of the box, which TPAexec requires.

+However, TPAexec supports a wider range of [distributions on target instances](distributions.md).